-The tenant may request any of the remedies provided by this law, whether he uses the rent escrow law affirmatively or defensively.
-In addition, if the landlord does not correct the condition within 90 days after the court finds that the condition exists, the tenant may seek an injunction in District Court to order the landlord to correct the condition.
+The tenant may request any of the remedies provided by this law, whether he sues the landlord for the conditions or he defends against non-payment of rent for the bad conditions.
+In addition, if the landlord does not correct the condition within 90 days after the court finds that the condition exists, the tenant may seek an "injunction" in District Court, where the Court will order the landlord to make repairs.

 1) the landlord received proper notice and, if appropriate, had reasonable time to correct the defect;

 2) the tenant paid into court the amount of rent required under the lease, unless that amount is modified by the court;

 3) in monthly tenancies or tenancies measured by a period of more than one month, there have not been 3 (4 in Baltimore City) or more judgments of possession for rent due and unpaid entered against the tenant in the 12 months preceding the filing of the action;

 4) in weekly tenancies, there have not been 6 or more judgments of possession for rent due and unpaid entered against the tenant in the preceding 12 months, or, where the tenant has lived in the dwelling for 6 months or less, there have not been 3 or more judgments of possession entered against the tenant.

 The landlord will prevail if he can prove one of the following: